MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndiswwan/ns-ndiswwan-_ndis_wwan_mpdp_state.md

 ## -description

-The **NDIS_WWAN_MPDP_STATE** structure represents the state of a multiple Packet Data Protocol (MPDP) interface/NetAdapter object after a requested operation.
+The **NDIS_WWAN_MPDP_STATE** structure represents the state of a Multiple Packet Data Protocol (MPDP) interface/NetAdapter object after a requested operation.

 ## -struct-fields